How Do Magento Blocks and Layouts Work In 2026?

 The role of blocks and templates in the request flow

 Now that the page structure from the basic containers is defined, you can add smaller parts of the page.
 In Magento 2 they are called blocks.
-Block is a powerful tool for separating application logic and html output.
-The output of each template is performed by a separate block.
-In fact, a block is a php class.
+Blocks separate PHP logic from HTML markup.
+Each block is represented by a PHP class and can be connected to a template file.
+The block prepares data, while the template generates the final HTML output.
 You can see this more clearly if you look at the connection of the blocks.
 For example, consider the layout – default.xml file of the Magento_Customer module and the part that is responsible for adding the authorization link.

 When rendering a Magento 2 page, it will call the Magento\Customer\Block\Account\AuthorizationLink class, which in its turn calls the account/link/authorization.phtml template indicated in the layout.